 From changing your MSI motherboard lighting to controlling the RGB LED strips connected to your PC, MSI Mystic Light 3 gives you fine-tuned control over every aspect of lighting that you could want.
 What's more, the intuitive interface allows you to set even the most complex lighting patterns without much effort.

-However, an RGB header (usually a 12V 4-pin connector) can only control colors on a strip in a limited number of ways.
-For example, multiple colors on different parts of the strip aren't possible – severely limiting the lighting choices at your disposal.
+An RGB header (usually a 12V 4-pin connector) can only control colors on a strip in a limited number of ways.
+For example, multiple colors on distinct parts of a single strip aren't possible – severely limiting the lighting choices at your disposal.

-Here's where ARGB headers come into the picture.
-An ARGB, or Addressable RGB, header (usually a 5V 3-pin connector) is equipped with an IC (Integrated Circuit, also sometimes referred to as a microchip) to provide much better flexibility with regards to lighting options.
+That's where ARGB headers come into the picture.
+An ARGB, or Addressable RGB, header (usually a 5V 3-pin connector) supports devices equipped with an IC (Integrated Circuit, also sometimes referred to as a microchip) to provide much better flexibility with regards to lighting options.

-It allows you to enjoy a plethora of lighting effects including, but not limited to, multiple colors on a single LED strip, multiple color changing patterns on a same strip or in sync with other strips connected to ARGB headers.
+It allows you to enjoy a plethora of lighting effects, including, but not limited to, multiple colors on a single LED strip, multiple color-changing patterns on the same strip, or in sync with other strips connected to ARGB headers.

-*Note that all the Addressable RGB devices need to be connect with MSI JRAINBOW headers; otherwise it only works with RGB effect.
+*Note that all the Addressable RGB devices need to connect to MSI JRAINBOW headers; else, the part will only work as RGB.